How PKI enhances network security

 SCEP, EST, CMPv2, and ACME technologies offer automated enrolment for digital certificates when establishing VPN, wireless, and TLS connections.

-Digital Certificates are far superior to shared secrets as they offer the ability to use varying strengths of security, as well as the ability to renew the certificate on the device over time automatically instead of manual intervention to change the shared secret.
-Digital Certificates also offer the ability to revoke a certificate if a device is no longer to be trusted – due to a device compromise, for example.
+Digital Certificates are far superior to shared secrets.
+They offer the ability to use varying security strengths and automatically renew the certificate on the device over time instead of manual intervention to change the shared secret.
+Digital Certificates also offer the ability to revoke a certificate if a device is no longer to be trusted.

 What is Secure Certificate Enrolment Protocol (SCEP)?